ABOUT THE ARTIST

-I was born in Chester, England and grew up in North West England/North Wales where I attended English and Welsh schools.
-My immediate family emigrated from the U.K. to the U.S.A. in my teen years.
-Once settled in Augusta, GA, I completed high school and earned my BFA at Augusta State University soon after.
-As a student at Augusta State University my passion for painting and drawing was truly recognized.
-Feeling a change of scenery was needed I then moved for graduate studies to rural Radford, Virginia located among the foothills of the Blue Ridge Mountains.
-While attending Radford University I continued to study painting and drawing and earned my MFA.
-While living in the small mountain town I recognized the similarities between the topography of Appalachia and the rolling hills of North Wales, which became a predominate theme in my early paintings.
+Born in Chester, England Crowther grew up in North West England/North Wales and attended English and Welsh schools.
+Along with his immediate family he emigrated from Great Britain to the U.S in his teen years.
+Once settled in Augusta, GA, Crowther completed high school and earned his BFA at Augusta State University soon after.
+As a student at Augusta State University his passion for painting and drawing was truly recognized.
+Feeling a change of scenery was needed Crowther then moved for graduate studies to rural Radford, Virginia located among the foothills of the Blue Ridge Mountains.
+While attending Radford University he continued to study painting and drawing under Dr. Halide Salam and earned his MFA.
+While living in the small mountain town Crowther recognized the similarities between the topography of Appalachia and the rolling hills of North Wales, which became a predominate theme in his early paintings.

-I have been teaching Art courses at Augusta State University (now Augusta University) since 2006.
-As well as teaching, I exhibit regularly, mostly in the southeastern United States including Georgia, Virginia, Washington, D.C, Florida and South Carolina, and am active in the local Augusta art community.
-My work is heavily focused around experiences in both Great Britain and the landscape of the Deep South, creating large nostalgic oil paintings, melding both regions into loose autobiographical narratives.
-I am also a keen painter of the nude figure, which I attribute to my mentor and friend Philip Morsberger (a former Ruskin Master of Drawing at Oxford University), Lucian Freud, Euan Uglow, Manet, and The California Bay Area Figurative Painters (notably Richard Diebenkorn and Elmar Bischoff).
+Crowther taught at Augusta University, his undergraduate alma mater, from 2006 until 2021 during Covid-19.
+As well as teaching, he exhibit regularly, mostly in the southeastern United States including Georgia, Virginia, Washington, D.C, Florida and South Carolina, and is active in the local Augusta art community.
+His work is heavily focused around experiences in both Great Britain and the landscape of the Deep South, creating large nostalgic oil paintings, melding both regions into loose autobiographical narratives.
+Crowther is also a keen painter of the nude figure, which he attributes to his mentor and friend Philip Morsberger (a former Ruskin Master of Drawing at Oxford University), Lucian Freud, Euan Uglow, Manet, and The California Bay Area Figurative Painters (notably Richard Diebenkorn and Elmar Bischoff).

-Although oil paint is my preferred medium, I like to experiment and work with other media such as printmaking and water based media and often use collage applications to achieve a final result.
-As an art lecturer I enjoy and appreciate the vibrant peer teaching community that comes from working in an academic learning environment.
-Honest critiques are critical for learning, creating and challenging oneself as an artist, no matter which stage of your art practice.
+Although oil paint is his preferred medium, he likes to experiment and work with other media such as printmaking and water based media and often uses collage applications to achieve a final result.
+As a Senior Lecturer Crowther enjoys and appreciates the vibrant peer teaching community that comes from working in an academic learning environment.